Executive Director Designate Programme

 - appropriate references

-Assistance in recruiting the EDD will be provided by RKES and is typically achieved through know contacts, advertising or engaging with existing networks.
-The identity of the EDD will be agreed between the opportunity team and RKES prior to an offer to the proposed EDD being made.
+Assistance in recruiting the EDD was provided by RKES, typically via known contacts, advertising via Talent Scotland or engagement with existing networks.
+The identity of the EDD was agreed between the opportunity team and RKES prior to an offer to the proposed EDD being made.